Conditional Object-Centric Learning from Video: Experiments

 \paragraph{Conditioning Ablations} Surprisingly, we find that even simple hints about objects in the first video frame such as bounding boxes, or even just a point in the center of a bounding box (termed as \textit{center of mass}), suffice for the model to establish correspondence between hint and visual input, and to retain the same quality in object segmentation and tracking.
 Conditioning on such simple signals is not possible with segmentation propagation models~\citep{zhang2020transductive,jabri2020space} as they require accurate segmentation masks as input.
 To study whether an even weaker conditioning signal suffices, we add noise --- sampled from a Gaussian distribution $\mathcal{N}(0, \sigma)$ --- to the center-of-mass coordinates provided to the model in the first frame, both during training and testing.
 We find that \modelname remains robust to noise scales $\sigma$ up to $\sim$20$\%$ of the average object size (\Cref{fig:noise_com}), after which point mIoU starts to decay (and faster than FG-ARI), indicating that \modelname starts to lose correspondence between the conditioning signal and the objects in the scene.
 Full ablation of the conditioning signal leads to a significant drop in performance (\Cref{fig:ablations}), which demonstrates that conditional hints are indeed important to SAVi, though even very rough hints suffice.

 \paragraph{Optical flow ablations} Using ground-truth optical flow as a training target --- especially in the absence of camera motion --- is a form of weak supervision that won't be available for real data.
 To investigate its benefits and importance, we first apply k-means clustering to the optical flow signal (enriched with pixel position information) where we use the center of mass coordinates of objects to initialize the cluster centers.
 The results (see \Cref{table:seg-results}) show that simply clustering the optical flow signal itself is insufficient for accurate segmentation.
 Next, we perform the following ablations on a SAVi model with bounding boxes as conditional input, summarized in \Cref{fig:ablations}: 1) instead of using ground-truth optical flow provided by the simulator/renderer, we use approximate optical flow obtained from a recent unsupervised flow estimation model~\citep{stone2021smurf} (\textit{estimated flow}); 2) we replace optical flow with RGB pixel values as training targets, i.e.~using a reconstruction target (\textit{w/o flow}); 3) we train SAVi without conditioning by initializing slots using fixed parameters that are learned during training (\textit{unconditional}).
 We find, that estimated flow confers virtually the same benefits as ground truth-flow, and that flow is unnecessary for the simpler MOVi dataset.
 For MOVi++, on the other hand, it is crucial for learning an accurate decomposition of the scene, and without access to optical flow (true or estimated) \modelname fails to learn meaningful object segmentations.
-Finally, we apply \modelname to a variation of MOVi++ which incorporates (linear) camera movement.
-This effectively leads to colored background in the optical flow images, and weakens the usefulness of optical flow for foreground-background segmentation.
-Nonetheless, \modelname with bounding box conditioning achieves approx. $65.5\pm0.5\%$ FG-ARI on this modified dataset, and we find that it is still able to segment and track objects, although at a lower fidelity than in MOVi++.